R2Northstar/NorthstarBlog/_posts/2025-06-28-custom-shaders.md

 Getting literally any news on shader things would take over 10 months.

 In that time, I on and off tried new ideas for the water shader again and again but nothing ever worked.
-So we decided to (for now) keep the simple refract water I put together in VMTs, video attached: while this wasn't a custom shader, it was ok for now, and was good enough to make me not completely waste my time trying to get custom shaders working:
+So we decided to (for now) keep the simple refract water I put together in VMTs, video attached: while this wasn't a custom shader, it was ok for the moment, and good enough to make me not completely waste my time trying to get custom shaders working:

 <video muted controls style="max-width: 100%">
     <source src="{{ 'assets/video/posts/custom-shaders/basic_water.mp4' | relative_url }}"